Gornak40/betmak/README.md

 ### About
 * Betmak is a tool for betting forks catching
 * Use it with two coefficients for opposite outcomes
-* You can get fixed priel if the program will show the table with bets
+* You can get fixed profit if the program will show the table with bets
 * Else try other coefficients))

 ### Install